AndrewHazelden/MultiMesh-Scripting/multiMeshScripting/readme.md

-# MultiMesh Scripting v1.0 #
+# MultiMesh Scripting v1.1 #
-Released June 18, 2014
+Released 2017-02-14
 by Andrew Hazelden

 ## Overview ##
 ![This is a snapshot of a sample MultiMesh Scripting Conversion.](multimesh-process.png)